Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • The decommissioned radio tower in Csepel, used during the Cold War to block radio broadcasts from the west.

-• The hundreds of Gypsy street-vendors alongside the Danube, or inside every underpass or Metro entrance, selling amazingly shoddy goods (three banana chillies, a broken porcelain doll, a left shoe etc.)
+• The hundreds of Gypsy street-vendors alongside the Danube, or inside every underpass or Metro entrance, selling amazingly shoddy goods (eg. broken porcelain dolls, three banana chillies, one left shoe etc.)

 • 10cm of show drops in an afternoon and all of Budapest is paralysed.
-Like it has never snowed in Hungary before, right?…
+As if it has never snowed in Hungary before.

 • Trying to shake off my (elderly) relatives so I can have more than five minutes alone.

-• The Post-Com Magyar retail business model: first set up a used-car dealership; then sell fur coats and leather jackets; then TV's and video recorders; then (finally) confectionary and soft-drinks.
+• The Post-Com Magyar retail business model: first set up a used-car dealership; then sell fur coats and leather jackets; then TV's and video recorders; then (finally) confectionery and soft-drinks.

-• For weeks on end the only time I see the sun is when the plane rises through the cloud over Ferihegy airport.
+• For weeks on end the only time you see the sun is when the plane rises through the cloud over Ferihegy airport.

-• Every time I re-enter the country (I had a one-year unlimited-entry visa), being asked more and more questions by customs officials until I was finally detained and interrogated at length.
-Lucky (?)
+• Every time you re-enter the country (I had a one-year unlimited-entry visa), you are asked more and more questions by customs officials until you finally get detained and interrogated at length.
+Luckily (?)
 I could speak fluent Hungarian…

 • The Failure Of Contracts: Weeks wasted trying to get IBUSZ to book accommodation in Moscow for December.
 Eventually had to give up and fly to Warsaw over the weekend to book from there.